tzzh/pod-tzzh-aws/README.md

 ## Usage

-Compile the pod by running `go build`, then:
+Get the latest release and then:
 ``` clojure
 (require '[babashka.pods])
 (babashka.pods/load-pod ["./pod-tzzh-aws"])